mmfiuza/safe-ptr/readme.md

 ## How to install

 SafePtr is a header-only library, having only **one** source file: [`include/SafePtr.hpp`](./include/SafePtr.hpp).
-So, if you want to use it, you just need to have this file anywhere in your machine and them set your compile include path to find it while compiling your code.
+So, if you want to use it, you just need to have this file anywhere in your machine and then set your compiler include path to find it while compiling your code.
 Below, there is an example using [GCC](https://gcc.gnu.org/).
 ```
 g++ -o my_program -I path/to/SafePtr/include/ my_code.cpp
 ```